 This can include sex hormones like androgens, testosterone, and dihydrotestosterone (DHT) or stress hormones like cortisol.
 "Many of these hormones increase oil production and inflammation in the skin," Kobets explains.

-If you know you're predisposed to cystic acne (i.e., a close family member had or has acne), then it's best to let your dermatologist know early on—this may influence their next steps or at the very least give them important context.
+If you know you're more prone to developing cystic acne (i.e., a close family member had or has acne), then it's best to let your dermatologist know early on—this may influence their next steps or at the very least give them important context.

 Even if you don't typically have acne-prone skin, a lack of sleep can contribute to what dermatologists refer to as "occasional acne."